jhayn94/Sudoku/README.md

 This application also supports filtering / highlighting of cells that meet various criteria.
 This can assist you in finding more complicated patterns and eliminations.
 To highlight cells which could have a specific digit, click that digit’s button in the top left area of the application.
 In addition, the X|Y button highlights bivalue cells.
 Clicking a button again will un-highlight the cells.

 ### 6.4 Hints:
 If you get stuck, the hint buttons in the top right of the screen can assist in finding a tricky step.
 Clicking the specific hint button will display a specific hint in the hint text area.
 The vague hint button will display only a partial hint: the technique name is shown instead of stating the specific eliminations made.

 To apply a hint after requesting it, click the apply hint button.
 In addition, the hide hint button will return the application to the pre-hint state without applying the hint.
+In addition, changing any cell in the puzzle will hide the hint.

 ### 6.5 Menu:
 To access the menu, click the button in the top left, in the title bar.